Erasmus+ study exchange - how to apply

 - Learning Agreement with proposed course selection

 Classes listed on the Learning Agreement, which do not match the classes you list on your application, will not be considered or approved in advance

-- Transcript of grades with an English translation
+- Official Transcript of Grades with an English Translation

 - Evidence of Language Proficiency